Excel VBA Wait Function

 Code:

 This code will calculate the profit column line by line.
-After the completion of the first line, it will wait for 10 seconds before it calculates the next line.
+After completing the first line, it will wait 10 seconds before calculating the next line.

 VBA Sleep vs. VBA Wait